KorrectionUncelp/aternos-afkbot/README.md

 Mainly Supports Minecraft version 1.8, 1.9, 1.10, 1.11, 1.12, 1.13, 1.14, 1.15 and 1.16.

+## Fork features
+This fork can read values from environment variables `AFK_NAME`, `AFK_IP` and `AFK_PORT`.
+The names basically explain what these variables are for.
+If the variable is not defined, it defaults to the values from the config.

 # Requirements 🎒
 What You'll need